Key Takeaways

 How to take it up a notch

 - This meal only offers 5g of fiber.
-You can increase the fiber of this meal by adding whole grains, legumes, or more vegetables.
+You can increase the fiber content by adding whole grains, legumes, or more vegetables.

 5. Sweet Earth Vegan Frozen Natural Foods Curry Tiger